whatwg/cookiestore/explainer.md

   // event.detail is CookieChanges, analogous to the one passed to CookieObserver's callback let cookieChanges = event.detail;
   console.log('%d script-visible cookie changes for ServiceWorker', cookieChanges.length);
+  cookieChanges.forEach(({cookieStore, type, url, name, value, all}) => {
+    console.log(
+      'CookieChange type %s for observed url %s in CookieStore %o; all: %o', type,
+      // Note that this will be the passed-in or defaulted value for the corresponding
+      // call to observe(...).
+      url,
+      // This is the same CookieStore passed to observe(...) cookieStore,
+      // This means we do not need to maintain our own shadow cookie jar and disambiguates in
+      // cases where the same cookie name appears more than once in the store with differing scope all);
   cookieChanges.forEach(({cookieStore, type, url, name, value}) => {
     console.log(
       'CookieChange type %s for observed url %s in CookieStore %o',